AliceMajere/wonderland-thread/README.md

 ## Recent Update

-Current updating the project with unit test, builds and soon packagist
+The project just got released on packagist with release 1.0.0.

 ## Installation